cuthbertLab/music21/buildDoc/rst/moduleConverter.rst

 Given a URL, attempt to download and parse the file into a Stream.
 Note: URL downloading will not happen automatically unless the user has set their Environment "autoDownload" preference to "allow".

+.. function:: freeze(streamObj, fp=None)

+Given a file path, attempt to parse the file into a Stream.

+.. function:: unfreeze(fp)

+Given a file path, attempt to parse the file into a Stream.

 class Converter
 ---------------

 .. class:: Converter

+    A class used for converting all supported data formats into music21 objects.
 Not a subclass, but a wrapper for different converter objects based on format.